 OEA defined the water resources cumulative impacts study area for surface waters, floodplains, and wetlands as the hydraulic unit code (HUC) 10 watersheds that would be crossed by the proposed rail line (Figure 3.3-1).
-OEA did not assess cumulative groundwater impacts specifically because, as described in Section 3.3, Water Resources, OEA expects that the proposed rail line would not have adverse impacts on groundwater use (i.e., supply/drawdown), groundwater recharge, or groundwater quality.
+OEA did not assess cumulative groundwater impacts specifically because, as described in Section 3.3, Water Resources, OEA expects that, because impacts would generally be limited to the rail line footprint, or are not anticipated, the proposed rail line would not have adverse impacts on groundwater use (i.e., supply/drawdown), groundwater recharge, or groundwater quality-, or shallow groundwater flow.
 Therefore, the proposed rail line would not contribute to cumulative impacts on groundwater when combined with impacts from oil and gas development.
 In addition, OEA assumed that cumulative impacts related to water rights of groundwater wells and springs would be unlikely to occur as the cumulative projects take place at specific locations such that the projects would likely be able to avoid any existing groundwater wells or springs as part of the project planning and development process.
 The cumulative impacts study area for water resources is not the same as for the analysis of direct and indirect effects.